So, the primary purpose of pilgrimage is to be cleansed from one’s sins.

 A frequently asked question is, “why is it that after one goes to hajj and returns to their normal life, even though there is usually an increase in spiritual practices sometimes there is also a significant increase in sinful acts, in fact more so than before?”

-As I explained in the previous chapter, the powerful source of positive energy beneath the Kaaba significantly increases one’s overall level of energy and performance.
+The powerful source of positive energy beneath the Kaaba significantly increases one’s overall level of energy and performance.
 Even though one becomes completely cleansed of their sins during performing hajj the brain receives power at the ratio of one to one hundred thousand, which naturally increases the brains general capacity to a much higher performance level.

 This is the pivotal point.
 If the person’s brain has been strongly conditioned toward worldly pursuits and bodily pleasures the effects he receives will reinforce and intensify these even more, hence leading the person to be more daring and insolent than before.